Plane crashes into building near Milan; all 8 aboard die

 The prosecutor said the plane didn’t send out any alarm.
 It was too early to cite any possible cause for the crash, Siciliano said, adding that the flight recorder has been retrieved.

 By early evening, only two of the eight dead had been identified, since they carried documents on them, Siciliano said.
 Those aboard were “all foreigners,” she said, including the pilot, who was Romanian.
-The aircraft was registered in Romania, she added.
+The aircraft was registered in Romania, the prosecutor said.

+Later, the Romanian Foreign Ministry said two Romanians with dual citizenship were among the dead.

 Italian news reports said the pilot, 30, also had German citizenship.
-The second person identified was a Romanian woman in her 60s who also held French citizenship, the reports said.
+A second victim was a Romanian woman in her 60s who also held French citizenship, the reports said.

 The reports said the aircraft had flown from Bucharest, Romania, to Milan on Sept.
 30 with no apparent problem.